-Smart companies use intelligence to reduce uncertainty and the consequences of risk allowing you to have a clear head to make better decisions.
-Intelligence can also determine how successful your great idea could be before committing millions and risking brand and reputation.
+Smart companies use intelligence to reduce uncertainty and the consequences of risk.
+This use of Intelligence allows them to have a clear head to make better decisions.
+Intelligence also determines how successful your great idea could be before committing millions and risking brand and reputation.
 Intelligence tells it how it is and provides a bedrock of certainty upon which to build decision making and future proofing strategies.